SpawnTerror/SimpleJoinTracker/README.md

 Color: The color of the rank name.

-IsRainbow: Set to true for the rainbow text effect.
+IsRainbow: Set to true for the rainbow text effect (sorta, it is simply every letter has different colour)

 ```JSON
 [